-Make these breakfast egg muffins as a perfect grab-and-go high protein breakfast (or lunch, too).
-With endless variations, these healthy egg muffins fit well into a low-carb, paleo diet, and depending upon the additions, can be made vegetarian as well.
+Make these breakfast egg bites as a perfect grab-and-go high protein breakfast (or lunch, too).
+With endless variations, these egg bites fit well into a low-carb, paleo diet, and depending upon the additions, can be made vegetarian as well.

 As soon as the days begin to get longer, the egg boxes around here start to get a bit more active.
 When we have plenty of eggs (or more than plenty!)
 I like to utilize them as much as possible.
 After all, they’re produced locally.